David Kennedy School of Hypnosis© 2020 All rights reserved

 Rachel Kennedy is very at home in the hypnotherapy profession.
 Aside from a brief stint behind the counter of a bakery at 15, and a couple of seasons of performing onstage in theatre groups in her late teens, her entire working history has been in and around hypnosis practices.

-In 2001, she gained a Bachelor of Arts, with a useless-but-fun major in English Literature, and is currently completing a Bachelor of Complementary Medicine – a Health Science degree for people working in complementary health professions as support personnel.
+In 2001, she gained a Bachelor of Arts, with a useless-but-fun major in English Literature, and is currently completing a Bachelor of Complementary Medicine – a Health Science degree for people working in complementary health professions.

 It has never been Rachel’s intention to practise as a therapist herself, choosing instead to use her skills to work as liaison between clients and their therapists, and to mentor and teach hypnotherapists.
 By sharing the knowledge she has gained through working in the hypnosis profession she is in a unique position to assist clients and therapists alike.

-Rachel gets excited about the business of running a hypnosis practice, and loves to share what she has learned about keeping a practice vibrant and prosperous.
-She is passionate about the hypnosis profession, and chooses to give her energy to growing a strong and supportive community among those who work within the field.
+Over the years Rachel has learned much about keeping a practice vibrant and prosperous, and is particularly interested in the way practitioners communicate with their clients about how they may help.
+She is dedicated to the hypnosis profession, and chooses to give her energy to facilitating a strong and supportive community among those who work within the field.

 In 2019 Rachel completed the mammoth task of revising David’s Clinical Practice of Hypnosis Course, an exercise which involved months of study and research, and much reading and writing.
 Being David’s daughter and knowing him so well, she believes she achieved her goal of maintaining David’s “voice” in the material, despite the revision.
-It was her intention that the Course remains primarily David’s work, and hopes it continues to be a valuable teaching guide, and record of his professional experience and personal discoveries.
+It was her intention that the Course remains primarily David’s work, but is excited about the new perspectives that are being introduced.
+As such, it continues to be a relevant and valuable teaching guide, along with being a record of David’s professional experience and personal discoveries.